Skip to main content

 • on_turn_end is synchronous and cheap: parse, gate, schedule — it returns before any I/O.

-• Evaluations run as detached tasks under a global semaphore; candidate validation is a single-flight background round; blocking file I/O runs on the thread pool.
+• Evaluations run as detached tasks under a global semaphore; candidate validation is a single-flight background round, bounded by validation_round_budget_s with forward-trial fallback for candidates replay cannot reach; blocking file I/O runs on the thread pool.

 • All workspace stores are lock-guarded with atomic writes (unique temp file + rename) and append-only logs — one workspace safely serves many concurrent sessions, and readers never observe a half-written file.

-• Per-session bookkeeping is bounded (a few thousand sessions), with oldest-first eviction, so long-lived processes don’t grow without limit.
+• Per-session bookkeeping is bounded (a few thousand sessions) with oldest-first eviction, so long-lived processes don’t grow without limit.
+Evicting a session also drops its trace seen-set.

 Scaling out